Solar Energy: The Full Picture

 • 550 MW nameplate on 4,700 acres of former ranch land in sunny California

-• Capacity factor ~24% — still only delivers about a quarter of rated output
+• Capacity factor ~24% — delivers about a quarter of rated output

-• At BC's latitude and climate, the same facility would achieve only 15–18% capacity factor
+• At BC's latitude and climate, the same facility would be expected to achieve approximately 15–18% capacity factor

-• 9 million CdTe (cadmium telluride) panels — containing cadmium, a toxic heavy metal
+• 9 million CdTe (cadmium telluride) panels — cadmium is a regulated heavy metal requiring managed disposal

 Wikipedia — Topaz Solar Farm